opengisch/qgis-plugin-ci/README.md

 * The code is under a __git__ repository (`git archive` is used to bundle the plugin)
 * There is no uncommitted changes when doing a package/release (there is an option to allow this)
 * A configuration at the top directory either in `.qgis-plugin-ci` or in `setup.cfg` with a `[qgis-plugin-ci]` section.
-* The source files of the plugin are within a sub-directory (possibly could work at top level, but not tested)
+* The source files of the plugin are within a sub-directory.
+The name of this directory will be used for the zip file.

 ## The configuration file